chenyt31/OpenPi-Baseline/README.md

 ## Running Training

-Below example shows how to run training with a config defined in `openpi/training/config.py`.
-Note that JAX by default pre-allocates 75% GPU memory, in practice we have found allocating 90% of GPU memory with `XLA_PYTHON_CLIENT_MEM_FRACTION=0.9` is a good default for training pi0.
+The below example shows how to run training with a config defined in `openpi/training/config.py`.
+Note that JAX by default pre-allocates 75% of GPU memory, in practice we have found allocating 90% of GPU memory with `XLA_PYTHON_CLIENT_MEM_FRACTION=0.9` is a good default for training pi0.

 ```
 XLA_PYTHON_CLIENT_MEM_FRACTION=0.9 uv run scripts/train.py <config name (eg. pi0 / pi0_small / debug)>